No Batteries Needed: Designing Energy-Harvesting Gadgets

 By extending the lifecycle of devices and avoiding disposable batteries, RF energy harvesting also helps reduce electronic waste's environmental impact”,

-said Pavel Moroshek, Head of the Embedded Services Unit at Promwad
+said Pavel Moroshek, Head of Embedded Services Unit at Promwad

 The RF energy harvesting system captures energy from the air, keeps home devices alive even when traditional power sources become inefficient.
 It also has the critical advantage of storing the collected energy in capacitors for short-term or rechargeable batteries for long-term operation.